Man-Killer

 Man-Killer is a name used by two supervillains appearing in American comic books published by Marvel Comics.
-The second version Katrina Luisa Van Horn has been viewed by critics as a "caricature of feminists, who despised all men."
+The second version, Katrina Luisa Van Horn, has been viewed by critics as a "caricature of feminists, who despised all men."

 Publication history

-The first version of Man-Killer first appeared in Captain America #111 (December 1968) and created by Stan Lee and Jim Steranko.
+The first version of Man-Killer first appeared in Captain America #111 (December 1968) and was created by Stan Lee and Jim Steranko.

-Man-Killer first appeared in Marvel Team-Up volume 1 #8 (April 1973) and created by Gerry Conway and Jim Mooney.
-The character subsequently appeared in Daredevil vol. 1 #121 (May 1975), 123 (July 1975), Iron Man vol. 1 #126-127 (September–October 1979), and Marvel Team-Up vol. 1 #107 (July 1981), where she seemingly died.
-The character appeared several years later in Web of Spider-Man Annual #3 (1987), and made several appearances in Thunderbolts vol. 1, including issues #3 (June 1997), #18-20 (August–November 1998), 23-25 (February–April 1999), 27 (June 1999), 30 (September 1999), 34-35 (January–February 2000), 39-42 (June–September 2000), and in Deadline #2 (July 2002).
-After joining the Thunderbolts and taking the name Amazon, she appeared in Thunderbolts vol. 1 #64-65 (July–August 2002), 67 (September 2002), 69 (October 2002), 71 (November 2002) Marvel Universe: The End #5-6 (July–August 2003), Thunderbolts vol. 1 #73-75 (December 2002-February 2003), 80-81 (August–September 2003), New Thunderbolts #18 (April 2006), and Thunderbolts vol. 2 #100 (May 2006).
-She received an entry in the Official Handbook of the Marvel Universe A-Z 2006 #7.
+Man-Killer first appeared in Marvel Team-Up #8 (April 1973) and was created by Gerry Conway and Jim Mooney.
+The character subsequently appeared in Daredevil #121 (May 1975), #123 (July 1975), Iron Man #126-127 (September–October 1979), and Marvel Team-Up #107 (July 1981), where she seemingly died.
+The character appeared several years later in Web of Spider-Man Annual #3 (1987), and made several appearances in the series Thunderbolts (1997-2000), eventually joining the titular group.
+Man-Killer received an entry in the Official Handbook of the Marvel Universe A-Z 2006 #7.

 Fictional character biography

 Robot

-Man-Killer was a robotic assassin sent by Madame Hydra to kill Captain America, but the robot is defeated and destroyed.
+Man-Killer is a robotic assassin who was sent by Madame Hydra to kill Captain America.
+It is ultimately defeated and destroyed.